notealoud/bbbdg/src/site/notes/Digital Garden/Start Here/now.md

 ## the ephemeral lollipop

-In the last few days I cleared out a lot of old stuff, websites that were going nowhere and creative projects that had stalled.
+In the past week or so I've been clearing out a lot of old stuff, websites that were going nowhere and creative projects that had stalled.
 I've always been one for burning bridges.
 I don't believe in going back.
 Forward motion is what's required.

 The razing to the ground has helped.
 I didn't expect it to.
 I thought I was just going to stand facing a brick wall until I could find a way around it.

 I've started diving back into Obsidian.
 All my notes were in there (or here as that's where I write my Now page).
 My book which I'd abandoned and given up on has been revived.
 I'm regrouping.
-I've pulled the pages out of the drawer and found there is some hope.
-Plus a new perspective that's developed over the intervening months.
+I've pulled the pages out of the metaphorical drawer and found there is some hope.
+As well as a new perspective that's developed over the intervening months.
 All is not lost after all.

 Perhaps this is simply the nature of creating.